Barrister

 • equity/trusts: constructive and resulting trusts relating to property in the Supreme Courts of Victoria and South Australia.

-• family law: appearing in parenting (relocation as well as matters involving an Independent Children’s Lawyer and the Victorian Department of Health and Human Services) and property proceedings (acting for Applicants, Respondents and Intervenors, including family member of spouses who are constructive trustees, companies who are judgment creditors in other jurisdictions) in the Federal Circuit Court of Australia and the Family Court of Australia in Victoria, New South Wales and South Australia.
+• family law: appearing on behalf of parents and the Independent Children’s Lawyer in parenting (relocation as well as matters involving the Victorian Department of Families, Fairness and Housing) and property proceedings (acting for Applicants, Respondents and Intervenors, including family members of spouses who are constructive trustees and companies who are judgment creditors in other jurisdictions; de facto matters) in the Federal Circuit Court of Australia and the Family Court of Australia, as well as the Federal Circuit and Family Court of Australia (Division 1 and 2).

-• wills and estates: acting for beneficiaries (including a beneficiary who is a discharged bankrupt), executors and constructive trustees in County Court of Victoria and Supreme Court of Victoria.
+• wills and estates: acting for beneficiaries (including a beneficiary who is a discharged bankrupt), executors and constructive trustees in the County Court of Victoria and the Supreme Court of Victoria; advice regarding conflict of laws/private international law.

-Prior to coming to the Bar, Marian worked in a broad range of roles in litigation and banking and financial services spanning retail, institutional and corporate banking, as well as alternative dispute resolution, regulatory, compliance and risk management, including:
+Prior to coming to the Bar, Marian worked in a broad range of roles in litigation and banking and financial services spanning private (corporate and institutional) banking in one of Australia’s ‘Big Four’ banks, alternative dispute resolution in retail banking and regulatory (compliance and risk management for the regulator):

 •Lawyer/Researcher, Commercial Court, Supreme Court of Victoria;